Chaloner Alabaster: Career in China

 In 1855, he went to China as a student interpreter, remaining there during the Second Opium War and the Taiping Rebellion.

-Between 1869 and 1873, he was British Vice-Consul in Shanghai and subsequently became Consul General at Hankow, Wuhan from 1880 to 1886 then at Canton from 1886 until 1891.
-He retired in 1892 was made knight commander in the Order of St Michael and St George.
+Between 1869 and 1873, he was British Vice-Consul in Shanghai and subsequently became Consul General at Hankow, Wuhan from 1880 to 1886, then at Canton from 1886 until 1891.
+He retired in 1892 and was made knight commander in the Order of St Michael and St George.

 Marriage and family

 In 1875, Chaloner married Laura, daughter of Dr. D. J. MacGowan of New York City.
 He was also a freemason.
-His son, also called Chaloner Grenville Alabaster became Attorney General in Hong Kong from 1930 to 1945.
-His son went by the first name Grenville.
+His son, who was named Chaloner Grenville Alabaster but went by the name Grenville, became Attorney General in Hong Kong from 1930 to 1945.

 Chaloner Alabaster's elder brother, Henry Alabaster, also entered the consular service, serving as acting consul in Siam before leaving his position to act as an advisor to King Chulalongkorn.

 Death

 Alabaster died on 28 June 1898 at Boscombe, Bournemouth, England.

-He was buried in East Cemetery, Bournemouth, England.
+He was buried in East Cemetery, Bournemouth.

-Papers relating to his official work in China are held at SOAS Archives.
+Papers relating to his official work in China are held at the SOAS Archives.